DeustoDatacom/BDAP/datavis.md

 ::: notes

-Small multiples are sets of charts of the same type, with the same scale, presented together at a small size and with minimal detail, usually in a grid of some kind.
-The term was at least popularized by Edward Tufte, appearing first in his Visual Display of Quantitative Information in 1983.
+Small multiples are sets of charts of the same type, with the same scale, presented together at a small size and with minimal detail, usually in a grid of some kind (in this case grid irrelevant).
+The term was at least popularized by Edward Tufte, appearing first in his seminal book _Visual Display of Quantitative Information_ in 1983.
 He says of them:

->Small multiples are economical: once viewers understand the design of one [chart], they have immediate access to the data in all the other [charts]… as the eye moves from one [chart to the next, the consistency of the design allows viewers to focus on changes in the data rather than on changes in graphical design.
+>Small multiples are economical: once viewers understand the design of one [chart], they have immediate access to the data in all the other [charts]… as the eye moves from one [chart] to the next, the consistency of the design allows viewers to focus on changes in the data rather than on changes in graphical design.

+These will show up again later.

 :::

 ### <span class="pretitle">1.
 Data visualization as an artefact</span> The atomic level  {data-transition="fade"}

-**3. Augmenting visualizations** <span class="trend"></span>
+**3. Augmented visualizations** <span class="trend"></span>

 . . .